rghrist23/airport/README.md

 To use git -->
-  https://git-for-windows.github.io/ for windows installation (mac you are on your own, but should be something like sudo apt-get install git-core) install the gitbash client for easy use open gitbash in a directory you want the files
+  https://git-for-windows.github.io/ for windows installation (mac you are on your own, but should be something like sudo apt-get install git-core);
+  install the gitbash client for easy use;
+  open gitbash in a directory you want the files;